 Math Requires an Understanding of Its Grammar

-CC parents know that before you understand any topic, you must know the grammar of that topic.
-Take, for example, the following terms: Obi and Rei.
+CC parents know that before you understand any topic, you must first know the grammar.
+Take, for example, the following terms: obi and rei.
 Those sound like fantastic Star Wars® characters, don’t they?
-But a karate martial arts student will learn that an obi is a belt, and rei means to bow.
-Thus, beginning karate students spend as much time learning the words (the language) of the art as they do tying their belts and bowing to their classmates.
+But a karate student will learn that an obi is a belt, and rei means “to bow.”
+Thus, beginning karate students spend as much time learning the grammar (or the language) of the art as they do tying their belts and bowing to their classmates.

-Similarly, math has a language, and it requires time and attention to learn it.
+Similarly, math has a language, one that requires time and attention to learn.
 But we all know how it is—students often skip this fundamental study of math’s language in favor of just completing the calculations.
 This does work for some time, but as the problems grow in complexity and detail, understanding the language becomes ever more critical.

 Redeeming Education and Math Fluency Are Positively Correlated

 “I feel like I am just now being invited into a conversation from which I have before been excluded!” said another tutor who took part in The Math Maps gathering.
 Years of progressive schooling had conditioned her to believe that she was not a “math person.”
 Her comment marks the moment she realized everyone can enjoy, understand, and converse about math.
 All one needs is the tools!